ZeroCM/zcm/docs/building.md

  - All built-in transports: inclusion can be disabled at build-time
  - ZeroMQ: used for the `ipc` and `inproc` transports
  - Java JNI: used for the Java language bindings and tools implemented in Java
- - NodeJS and socket.io: used for client-side web applications
+ - NodeJS and socket.io: used for client-side web applications.
+Note that Debian users should install the `nodejs-legacy` package in addition to the `nodejs` package because of the debian renaming of the "node" executable to "nodejs" will cause build problems.

 All of the optional dependencies can be enabled or disabled at build-time by using `./waf configure`.
 By default, *configure* will attempt to find and enable as many